 After getting your puppy used to its new home, it’s time to introduce them to your neighborhood.
-On your first walk outside, follow our tips for leash training to help your puppy grow up confident and well-behaved.from our
+On your first walk outside, try the following Okemos dog trainers to help your puppy grow up confident and well-behaved.from our

 Your puppy won’t like walking on a leash at first, but this will change once they get used to the feeling of the collar or harness.
 The first walk is crucial for helping your puppy feel confident outside.

 In fact, some dogs just want to sit and watch the world go by before they feel comfortable moving forward.
 Be patient and give your puppy enough time to adjust to their new surroundings, which may take hours or days.

 If your puppy hates the feel of being on a leash, have them wear it indoors.
 While your puppy is wearing their collar or harness, get them to play with one of their favorite toys.
 The distraction will be enough to get them used to the feel of being on a leash.

 While your puppy is at an impressionable age, it’s important to create positive experiences during leash training.
 Your puppy will be more receptive to wearing a leash if they associate it with having fun.
-Remember thattakes time.
+Remember also thattakes time.

 During puppy training, you’ll learn more tips for how to get your dog to be well-behaved on their next walk.
 Puppy training classes are also a great opportunity to socialize your puppy so they’re used to being around other humans and animals besides just you.